 Clare C. Rittschof – Associate Professor

 Clare earned a PhD in Zoology from the University of Florida studying spider reproductive tactics and body size evolution.
 From 2011-2015 she worked as a post-doc at the University of Illinois and Pennsylvania State University, studying honey bee social behavior, neuroscience, and genomics.
+She joined the University of Kentucky Entomology Department in 2016, and has built a lab focused on the interplay between behavior and health in bees.

 Anastasia Weger – Ph.D.
 Student